riazul701/dev-notes/Git/Git-Credential-Manager.md

   * Uninstall: `sudo dpkg -r gcm`

 * Fodora-OS: Install from source helper script
-  * NOTE: DO NOT FOLLOW THESE STEPS, BECAUSE
+  * NOTE: Do Not Follow These Steps, Because
   ```
   Total size of inbound packages is 2 GiB.
 Need to download 2 GiB.
   After this operation, 467 MiB extra will be used (install 4 GiB, remove 4 GiB).
   ```
-  * NOTE: FOLLOW "Install Using TAR file", WHICH IS LOCATED BELOW
+  * NOTE: Follow "Install Using TAR file", Which Is Located Below.
   * Ensure `curl` is installed: `curl --version`
   * If `curl` is not installed, please use your distribution's package manager to install it.
   * Download and run the script: